LieppOS/OrangeFox-Ulefone-GQ5012BF1/device_tree/README.md

 Android/OrangeFox device tree for the **Ulefone Armor 29 Pro Thermal** (`GQ5012BF1`), based on the MediaTek MT6878 platform.

 This repository contains the device-specific configuration required to build recovery for the device.
-Detailed hardware research, partition discoveries, bring-up history, security/FBE analysis, and unresolved research notes are kept in [`Findings.md`](Findings.md).

 ## Production status — Build34